 Carly Robinson is a Postdoctoral Research Associate at the Annenberg Institute at Brown University.
 Her research interests sit at the intersection of education, psychology, and policy.
 In particular, she draws on insights from social psychology and behavioral science to design and experimentally test interventions that improve social support for students.
 Some of her recent work focuses on strengthening teacher-student relationships and mobilizing effective family engagement.
 As a complement to her applied research, her methodological work emphasizes open science practices, such as preregistering hypothesis-testing studies.

-Prior to starting her doctoral program, Carly worked as a Research Fellow in the S3 Lab, managing and implementing randomized field experiments, and as a third grade teacher.
-She received her Master’s in Applied Positive Psychology from the University of Pennsylvania and her B.A. in Psychology from Williams College.
+Carly's past jobs include being a third grade teacher and a Research Fellow in the S3 Lab.
+She received her Ph.D. in Education from Harvard University, Master’s in Applied Positive Psychology from the University of Pennsylvania, and B.A. in Psychology from Williams College.